It was supposed to be a day for family, but Enda’s plans went awry when he collapsed on Letchworth station platform.

 Enda’s last memory of the day is descending the station steps and feeling dizzy.
 He sat on a platform bench and, before his wife Liz could react, Enda stopped breathing.
 Liz began to administer CPR along with Jeff Carter, a part-time fireman who worked at the station.

 A land ambulance arrived on the scene and connected Enda to a defibrillator.
-Deciding further help was needed, the Air Crew were called.
+Deciding further help was needed, the Critical Care Team were called.

 Our Pre-hospital Care Doctor and Critical Care Paramedic immediately began advanced pre-hospital care before transferring Enda to the Lister Cardiology Unit in Stevenage.